About TechGuides

 TechGuides was co-founded by Liza Ong and Regnard Raquedan in Toronto.

 Our first workshops were small.
 We partnered with a local community organization and a church in the neighbourhood, set up in a room, and walked people through real scam examples on a screen.
 Demos, discussion, and a few things to try on their own devices if they brought them.
+Over time, those sessions grew into workshops on online privacy, digital safety, and AI literacy for beginners.

 What we learned is that the people who came didn't come because of a flyer or a website.
 They came because someone they trusted told them about it.
 That insight shapes everything we do: we build trust first, and the learning follows.

 We're still small.
 We're still learning.
 And we're building the tools and resources we wish already existed.
+You can explore our digital literacy workshops or browse our digital safety resources to see that work in action.

 The community we serve

-50+ families and seniors reached through our pilot workshops
+100+ families and seniors reached through our pilot workshops

-2 community partners helping us host sessions
+3 community partners helping us host sessions

 What drives us

-In our community, we see people lose thousands of dollars to phone scams and fraud every year.
 At the same time, new technologies like AI offer powerful ways to learn and save time, but many feel left behind.
 And for many families, there's no one to turn to with questions about the technology their kids use every day.

 We believe the answer is practical, community-based learning.
 Not another app.
 Not another pamphlet.
 A person in the room who speaks your language, knows your situation, and can show you what to look for.